jisellejones/Election_Analysis/README.md

     - Raymon Anthony Doane received 3.1% of the votes and 11,606 votes.
 - The winner of the election was
     Diana DeGette, who recieved 73.81% of the vote and 272,892 votes.

 ## Challenge Overview
+The Colorado Board of Elections employee then asked that I provide the information shown about each county involved in the election.
+1. Calculate the voter turnout for each county.
+2. Calculate the percentage of votes from each county out of the total count.
+3. Determine the county with the highest turnout.

 ## Challenge Summary
+The analysis of each county showed that:
+- Three counties were included in the election
+- The voter turnout for each county was
+    - Jefferson county: 38,855 voters
+    - Denver county: 306,055 voters
+    - Arapahoe county: 24,801 voters
+- The percentage of votes from each county out of the total count was
+    - Jefferson county: 10.5%
+    - Denver county: 82.8%
+    - Arapahoe county: 6.7%
+- The county with the highest turn out was
+    Denver county which had the highest percentage of voters out of the total count at 82.8% and 306,055 voters who showed up at the polls.